c-20/rle/README.md

 8MB raw to approx 60KB compressed

-The binary may work if you have a Broadcom GPU, Freetype2 and libpng installed
+The binary may work if you have a Broadcom GPU and Freetype2 installed

 Run ./shell -testrle on the server to start the sender